 Because of how singular the Masters, U.S. Open and Open Championship are, it’s inevitable that the PGA Championship gets a little overshadowed.
 Nevertheless, it’s still considered a major tournament for a reason, and often lends itself to thrilling finishes before the super-sized Wanamaker Trophy is awarded.

-Overall, the golf majors are career-defining, and feature the heightened atmosphere that accompanies the most important major sporting events on the planet.
-If you’ve not jumped on the bandwagon yet or ever seen contenders come down the stretch on a major Sunday in the final round, it’s well worth a try.
+Overall, the golf majors define a career and feature the heightened atmosphere that accompanies the most important major sporting events on the planet.
+If you’ve not jumped on the bandwagon yet or ever seen contenders come down the stretch on a championship Sunday in the final round of a major tournament, it’s well worth a try.